This is the official website of The Downs Benefice Winchester, Hampshire.

 A Winchester-based charity which addresses the effects of homelessness and vulnerability through specialist practical and emotional support, and proactive prevention, empowering positive change.
 They help people who are vulnerable to the effects of homelessness, addiction, physical and mental ill health, poverty, social isolation and domestic abuse.

-Winchester Churches Nightshelter is open 365 days a year offering an essential lifeline and first port of call for those in crisis.
+The Winchester Beacon is open 365 days a year offering an essential lifeline and first port of call for those in crisis.
 They provide high quality accommodation and food, a safe and caring temporary home, and specialist support to restore self-esteem, develop skills, and support people back into long-term accommodation and independent living.
 Their aim is to enable people to rebuild their lives and escape homelessness for good.

 Boaz Project